gumpu/dotfiles/README.md

 #Dot Files

 This is my collection of dotfiles plus some tools to install them in the correct place.

-#My Setup
-The main tools I use are
+I have tried to document why I chose each setting.

+#Context

+I am a software developer with a love for data science.
+I prefer to to as much as possible from the command line.
+The main tools I use are:

 - Vim
 - Python
 - R
 - C
+- git
+- task
+- ssh
+- tmux

 This on Arch Linux with i3 as Window Manager.

+## Disclaimer

 This repository contains some files from: